Debbie Kruger

 1979 was a busy year for me as I was doing my HSC (final year high school leaving certificate) but 2SM concerts seemed to alleviate some of the stress.
 Two smaller-scale freebies held at the Hordern Pavilion that winter were good fun.
 Tickets were given away for free through fairly easy-to-win phone-ins.

 It was also the time when The Knack were sweeping across the world with their huge hit "My Sharona," and 2SM got them to Sydney for a free show, again at the Hordern Pavilion, on Sunday 19 August 1979.
-Sydney-siders might be amused by this entry from The Knack's tour diary (which seems to have its dates mixed up):
+Sydney-siders might be amused by this entry from The Knack's tour diary, which used to be online but is no longer there, and which seemed to have its dates mixed up:

 August 22, 1979